MyPortugalHoliday.com

 The best independent guide to Portugal

-The character of these towns varies immensely along the coast.
-The Algarve in the south is famed for its lively resort hubs and historic, whitewashed fishing villages, while the Alentejo offers a more relaxed pace, with laid-back towns serving as gateways to its untamed natural parks.
-The coastline surrounding Lisbon reveals a sophisticated glamour in its chic resorts, a character that extends northwards along the Silver Coast with its traditional fishing towns and dramatic cliff-top settings.
+The character of these towns shifts dramatically as you travel the coast.
+The Algarve in the south is known for its lively resort hubs and historic whitewashed fishing villages, while the Alentejo offers a slower pace, with quiet towns serving as gateways to its untamed natural parks.
+Closer to Lisbon, where I live, the coast mixes sophisticated resorts with pristine scenery, a character that extends northwards along the Silver Coast with its dramatic cliffs and traditional fishing towns.

 1. Cascais